sandoxio/sandox/README.md

 # Sandox

-SanDOx is an integrated development environment, that is thought to leverage Polkadot development process by providing ecosystem developers with right and convenient components and tools.
+SanDOx is an integrated development environment that is thought to leverage Polkadot development process by providing ecosystem developers with right and convenient components and tools.

 ![Sandox ide pic](https://user-images.githubusercontent.com/130372146/234008638-f55a3bde-3482-41c5-9b40-6828128ee33d.png)